CodeByCalvin/Calvin-Merry-Dev/README.md

-# Calvin Merry Developer Portfolio Website 💻
+# Calvin Merry Dev 💻

 <strong>Welcome to Calvin Merry's Developer Portfolio Github repository!
 This is where you'll find the codebase for my professional portfolio as a software engineer.
 My portfolio showcases my programming skills, projects, and my experience in the tech industry.</strong>